 Tiffany Jow is a writer, editor, and content strategist specializing in art, design, and culture.
-Previously the Design Editor at Surface, she currently serves as the Editorial Director of GRAY Media and has contributed to a variety of print and digital publications including Architectural Digest, Art Review, Artsy, Cultured, Dwell, New York Magazine, Opening Ceremony’s blog, Wallpaper*, and Wallpaper* City Guides.
+Previously the Design Editor at Surface, she has contributed to a variety of print and digital publications including Architectural Digest, Art Review, Artsy, Cultured, Dwell, New York Magazine, Opening Ceremony’s blog, Wallpaper*, and Wallpaper* City Guides.
 She lived in London from 2009–2011 and spent a year in the research department at the Victoria and Albert Museum, where she contributed to the 2011 exhibition “Postmodernism: Style and Subversion 1970–1990,” curated by Glenn Adamson and Jane Pavitt.
-Later, she served in the development office at New York’s Museum of Arts and Design, where she managed corporate partnerships, and served as Marketing Director for architects Tod Williams and Billie Tsien, where she contributed to the winning proposal for Chicago’s Obama Presidential Center.
+Later, she served in the development office at New York’s Museum of Arts and Design, where she managed corporate partnerships, and served as Marketing Director for Tod Williams Billie Tsien Architects, where she contributed to its winning proposal for Chicago’s Obama Presidential Center.
 She has also helped various creative practitioners implement their voice across platforms and articulate their mission, work, and process.